 2. AI-Powered smart homes and IoT integration

 The future of real estate isn’t just about buying and selling properties, it’s also about how we live in them.
 AI is playing a major role in smart home technology, with voice assistants, automated lighting, and energy-efficient climate control becoming standard features in modern homes.
 Through Internet of Things (IoT) integration, AI can learn homeowner habits, optimize energy usage, and even enhance security through real-time monitoring and predictive alerts.
-These advancements are making homes not just smarter, but more sustainable and cost-effective.

 3. Blockchain and AI in property transactions

 One of the biggest pain points in real estate is the complexity and time-consuming nature of transactions.
 AI, combined with blockchain technology, has the potential to revolutionize property transactions by enabling secure, transparent, and automated smart contracts.
 With AI handling identity verification, fraud detection, and risk assessments, and blockchain ensuring tamper-proof records, real estate deals could become faster, safer, and more efficient than ever before.
+It’s the kind of infrastructure work covered in more depth in Varmeta’s piece on agentic AI, where the agent’s usefulness depends heavily on the quality of the data and records sitting underneath it.

 Conclusion